Discover Colorado

 Colorful Colorado is known for its majestic mountains, world-class ski resorts and tons of breweries.
 But for all the wine connoisseurs out there, Colorado is also home to two designated American Viticultural Areas (AVAs, wine growing regions) and more than 80 wineries, many of which produce award-winning wines.

 This Colorado Wine Country Travel Guide is designed to help you explore Colorado’s wine scene.
-Be it downtown Denver’s urban wineries, to the wine country in the Grand Valley, and everywhere in between.
+Be it downtown Denver’s urban wineries, to the wine country in the Grand Valley, and everywhere in-between.

 WHERE IS COLORADO WINE COUNTRY?

-The Best Times to Visit Colorado Wine Country?
+Best Times to Visit

-Weather wise, Spring is perfect.
-And, early Fall is harvest.
+Early Fall is harvest.
 Temperatures are still warm, yet not boiling during the day making patios and picnics the perfect pairing.
 This is peak season, if you can travel during the week, you’ll find lower prices.
 Summer is a great time to visit for outdoor activities but the day time temperatures are hot!

 The Grand Valley in Colorado was nominated as one of the top 10 wine destinations in the entire world in Wine Enthusiasts 2018.